pwikapanel/illustrator-panel/Tests.md

 ----

-#### Import Styles
+### Import Styles

 1. in one Illustrator page, create some area text with at least two paragraphs
 2. modify the font and the paragraph spacing
 3. in the "Paragraph Styles" panel, create a new style called "Para Test"
+4. select a few words, change the style (make it italic, for example)
 3. in the "Character Styles" panel, create a new style called "Char Test"

-5. save changes and close page1.ai
+5. save changes and close the page
+6. open or create a second Illustrator page

-6. in file "page2.ai" click the "Import Styles" button
+7. click the "Import Styles" button

-7. select "page1.ai" when prompted
+7. select the first AI page when prompted
 8. when asked "Include all styles?" click "Yes"
 9. click "OK" in confirmation window
 10. create some area text and apply the imported styles

 note: it will be necessary to choose a fill color after applying the styles

 ----
-#### Duplicate Layers
+### Duplicate Layers

-This button will copy any unlocked layers from the frontmost document to any other open documents.

-Any layers with the same names are replaced, and an effort is made to be intelligent about which order the layers are added.

-In the event of a mistake, the user can simply undo any modifications.

-1. open files "page1.ai" and "page2.ai"
+1. open two Illustrator pages
-2. in file "page1.ai" create a new layer called "test"
+2. in one, create a new layer called "test"
 3. draw a rectangle on the new layer
 4. lock any other layers
 5. click the "Duplicate Layers" button
 6. click "Yes" when asked if the correct document is active
 7. click "OK" when the process is complete

-8. in "page2.ai" verify that the layer was copied correctly
+Expected result: the layer was copied correctly to the second page.

 ----
-#### Create Group
+### Create Group

-Create Group has the same functionality as the menu item "Object › Group", except that it works when a single item is selected.

-It is useful for animation objects, where the inside object and the surrounding group may be animated in different ways.

-1. in file "page1.ai" select any single object
+1. in an Illustrator page, select any single object
 2. open the Layers panel and locate the object
 3. click "Create Group"

-4. verify that that the object is now part of a group in the Layers panel
+Expected result: the object is now part of a group in the Layers panel

 ----
-#### Animation Tip
+### Animation Tips

 1. click "Animation Tips"
 2. click anywhere to close the tips